Although podcasting has been around for over a decade, it was only recently that its audience exploded.

-Just like any online content, there are lots of podcasters out there that have yet to experience any rewards coming from their podcasting efforts.
-Others have become online celebrities with a huge following and experiencing massive increases in their profits.
+Just like any online content, there are lots of podcasters out there that have yet to reap the rewards of their podcasting efforts.
+Others however have it good--becoming online celebrities with almost cult-like following.

 Share this post!